cyrozap/usb-to-pcie-re/ASM236x/Notes.md

 - `0xE2`: Flash read.
   - `B`: Unknown.
   - `>I`: Number of bytes to read from flash.
-  - Returns: N bytes of flash data.
+  - Returns: N bytes of flash data starting from address zero.
 - `0xE3`
 - `0xE4`: XDATA read.
   - `B`: The number of bytes to read, max 255.